Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 It is widely used in computer vision tasks such as image processing, classification, and segmentation.<br>
 Produces good results specially for relatively short-length sentences.

+# Advanced NLP Models

+## Encoder-Decoder

+### Encoder
+It is a network that can be built using unrolled recurrent neural network such as RNN, LSTM and GRU.

+### Decoder